taresh18/delayed-streams-modeling/README.md

 # delayed-streams-modeling
 Delayed Streams Modeling (DSM) is a flexible formulation for streaming, multimodal sequence-to-sequence learning.

-## Speech To Text
+## Speech-to-text

-DSM can be used to build streaming speech to text models.
+DSM can be used to build streaming speech-to-text models.
 These models can be batched for efficiency, return word level timestamps,  and are great for interactive applications.
 We provide two such models, these models are characterized by their size as well as the delay it takes for audio to be transcribed into text.
 We provide two such models:
+- An English and French model with ~1b parameters using a 0.5 second delay, `kyutai/stt-1b-en_fr`.
 - An English only model with ~2.6b parameters using a 2.5 second delay, `kyutai/stt-2.6b-en`.
-- An English and French model with ~1b parameters using a 0.5 second delay, `kyutai/stt-1b-en_fr`.

 ### PyTorch implementation
 [[Hugging Face]](https://huggingface.co/kyutai/stt-2.6b-en)